 Participate in a virtual yoga session to support yoga teachers who strive to bring the healing power of yoga to more people.
 This ‘yoga for a cause’ program helps people who are facing addiction, trauma, eating disorders, cancer, incarceration, and PTSD learn yoga and calm their minds.

 - Create content to raise awareness about mental health

 Volunteer to create digital content that addresses key mental health issues and raises awareness about it.
-The nonprofit will use this to drive awareness among its beneficiaries.
+The nonprofits will use this to drive awareness among its beneficiaries.
 The best part is you don’t need any prior preparation.
-Employees just need to participate, ideate, and create.
+Employees just need to participate, ideate and create.

 Volunteer to listen to people going through mental health struggles through message services.
 Employees get to book a time slot of their choice and lend their ears to assuage the fears and concerns of people in dire need of mental support from across the world.

 - Help chronically ill children and their families live with dignity